jeremiahsnapp/dev-lxc/README.md

     Note the manage package will not be installed at this point since it is not common to all servers (i.e. it does not get installed on backend servers).

-    The name of this base container is built from the names and versions of the Chef packages that get installed which makes this base container easy to be reused by another cluster that is configured to use the same Chef packages.
+    The name of this image is built from the names and versions of the Chef packages that get installed which makes this image easy to be reused by another cluster that is configured to use the same Chef packages.

-    *Since no configuration actually happens yet there is rarely a need to delete this container.*
+    *Since no configuration actually happens yet there is rarely a need to delete this image.*

 3. Unique

-    The unique base container is the last to get created and is identified by the "u-" prefix on the container name.
+    The unique image is the last to get created and is identified by the "u-" prefix on the image name.

-    `DevLXC::ChefServer#create` controls the creation of a unique base container.
+    `DevLXC::ChefServer#create` controls the creation of a unique image.

     Each unique Chef server (e.g. standalone, backend or frontend) is created.

     * The specified hostname is assigned.
-	* dnsmasq is configured to reserve the specified IP address for the container's MAC address.
+	* dnsmasq is configured to reserve the specified IP address for the image's MAC address.
 	* A DNS entry is created in dnsmasq if appropriate.
 	* All installed Chef packages are configured.
 	* Test users and orgs are created.
 	* The opscode-manage package is installed and configured if specified.

-    After each server is fully configured a snapshot clone of it is made resulting in the server's unique base container.
-These unique base containers make it very easy to quickly recreate a Chef cluster from a clean starting point.
+    After each server is fully configured a clone of it is made resulting in the server's unique image.
+These unique images make it very easy to quickly recreate a Chef cluster from a clean starting point.

 4. Custom

-    The custom base container is only created when the `snapshot` command is used and is identified by the "c-" prefix on the container name.
+    The custom image is only created when the `snapshot` command is used and is identified by the "c-" prefix on the image name.

-    `DevLXC::ChefServer#snapshot` controls the creation of a custom base container.
+    `DevLXC::ChefServer#snapshot` controls the creation of a custom image.

-    Custom base containers can be used to save the changes that have been made to servers.
+    Custom images can be used to save the changes that have been made in servers.
 	Later, when the servers are destroyed and recreated, they will start running with the changes that were captured at the time of the snapshot.

-### Destroying Base Containers
+### Destroying Images

-When using `dev-lxc destroy` to destroy servers you have the option to also destroy any or all of the four types of base containers associated with the servers.
+When using `dev-lxc destroy` to destroy servers you have the option to also destroy any or all of the four types of images associated with the servers.

 The following command will list the options available.